Use Aurora HDR for free for 14 days.

 People expect a bit of fading with older photographs, so you don’t need to be too heavy-handed at this point.
 Use the Before / After curtain to check your work as you edit.

 Chances are good that parts of the print are damaged.
-Stains, creases, and spots are the most common culprits.
-An easy way to fix these is to take advantage of the Erase and Clone & Stamp tools in Luminar.
+Stains, creases, and spots are the most common culprits when you restore photographs.
+An easy way to fix these is to take advantage of the Erase and Clone & Stamp tools in Luminar Neo.
 The Clone & Stamp tool allows you to use a specific area of the image as a source.
 The Erase tool is useful when you’re working with an old photograph with a white or black background.
 For most old images, the Clone & Stamp tool will be your best bet.
 You can choose the option that works best for you.

-I’ve chosen to use the Clone & Stamp tool to get rid of some of the more distracting scratches.
+I’ve chosen to use the Clone & Stamp tool to get rid of some of the more distracting scratches while repairing old photos.
 This tool allows you to choose the Size, Softness, and Opacity of the Clone brush.
 I’ve chosen a small size so I can work on small details and kept the Softness and Opacity at 100%.

 This same tool can be used to remove the other small amounts of dust throughout the rest of the photograph, or you can finish your photo retouching work at this point.

 Chances are that if you’ve gone to the trouble to scan a picture, you’ll probably want to save the work you’ve done to it.
-In Luminar, go to File > Save to preserve all of your edits.
+In Luminar Neo, go to File > Save to preserve all of your edits.

 Layers, masks, and filter settings will be saved as a .lmnr file that can be reopened with a simple double-click, allowing you to pick up right where you left off.

 At this point, you’re probably ready to send a JPEG version of the restored photo to friends and family, post it on social media, and, if you wish, make new prints.
-To do so from within Luminar, you have two options.
+To do so from within Luminar Neo, you have two options.

-The second method is using the Export command (File > Export).
+The second method after you restore faded photos is using the Export command (File > Export).
 In this dialog, you’ll have five options to prepare the restored photo exactly how you want: Sharpen, Resize, Color Space, Format, and Quality.
 Once you’ve made your selections, click the Save button to prepare the export and save it.
 You can output in a variety of formats to suit any use case.

-With just your smartphone and Luminar, you can preserve important images from your family history and make them available for your whole family and for generations to come.
-If you’re ready to learn how to restore old photos, buy Luminar now!
+Now that the old photographs are restored, with just your smartphone and Luminar Neo, you can preserve important images from your family history and make them available for your whole family and for generations to come.
+If you’re ready to learn how to restore old photos, buy Luminar Neo now!

-If you can’t restore your old family photos on your own, buy a Damaged Photo Restoration Package and experts will give your faded photos the second life.
+If you can’t restore your old family photos on your own, buy a Damaged Photo Restoration Package and experts will give your faded photos a second life.

 Thank you for downloading